These 17 Empowering Swimsuit Pics Prove There Is No One Bikini Body

 “This body kicked cancer to the curb”

 “This photo made me feel good about myself because at that time I was recovering from cervical cancer.
 The photos were so encouraging because I looked so healthy.
 And it is fun to hear people who see the photos now compare them—especially the back view—to Kim Kardashian, calling me her prototype.” —Beverly Solomon

-“Life is too short to hate your body”courtesy house of winter
+“Life is too short to hate your body”

 “When I put on a bikini it represents my taking the power back to love my body after years of being body shamed and bullied.
 It’s empowering as a plus-size woman to proudly wear garments deemed unsuitable just because I weigh more.
 This bikini is my statement to the world that I will not be ashamed of my body, that I will take up space and wear whatever I please.
 Life is too short to spend it hating your body and summers are too hot to hide under layers so I hope this photo helps inspire women to go out and rock that bikini they have been dreaming of whatever size they may wear!”—Kat Stroud